aarongoinboise/CodeCamp2025/README.md

 To ensure everything works smoothly with both your Jupyter notebooks and supporting `.py` files, make sure the following are installed:

 - **Python 3.x**
-  Make sure you’re running Python 3 (preferably 3.8 or newer).
+  Make sure you’re running Python 3 (currently running Python 3.12.3).
   🛠️ Check with: `python --version`

 - **pip**